Indian Ocean Commission

-The Indian Ocean Commission (Commission de l'Océan Indien, COI) is an intergovernmental organisation that links African Indian Ocean nations: Comoros, Madagascar, Mauritius, Réunion (an overseas region of France), and Seychelles.
-There are also seven observers: China, the European Union, the Organisation internationale de la Francophonie, the Sovereign Order of Malta, India, Japan and the United Nations.
+The Indian Ocean Commission (Commission de l'Océan Indien, COI) is an intergovernmental organisation that links five African Indian Ocean nations — i.e. Comoros, Madagascar, Mauritius, Réunion (France), and Seychelles.
+There are also eight observers as of August 2025 — i.e. China, the European Union, La Francophonie, the Order of Malta, India, Japan, the United Nations and South Korea.

 The IOC was created in 1982 in Port-Louis, Mauritius, and institutionalised in 1984 by the Victoria Agreement (Seychelles).
+The organisation coordinates cooperative efforts amongst its member and observer nations which primarily focus on environmental management and preservation.
+Some of the more specific areas of focus in its past projects include maritime concerns and fisheries, the needs of growing island states, adapting to climate change outcomes, food security and public health.

-Historical background
+History

 The IOC was created in 1982 in Port Louis, by the Ministers of Foreign Affairs of Mauritius, Madagascar and Seychelles.

 In 1984, the General Cooperation Agreement signed in Victoria (Seychelles) institutionalised the organization.

-In 1986, Comoros and France (Réunion Island), joined the organisation.
+In 1986 — Comoros and Réunion (France), joined the organisation.

 In 1989, the IOC was provided with a General Secretariat.
 The headquarters of the IOC is located in Mauritius.